llaske/sugarizer/README.md

 Sugarizer Web App is a web application that runs on any device with a recent Chrome version and has also been tested successfully on Firefox, Safari, EDGE and IE.

-As a web application, it does not run offline and requires a permanent network connection to a Sugarizer Server.
+As a web application, it does not run offline and requires a permanent network connection to a **Sugarizer Server**.

 Sugarizer Server allow deployment of Sugarizer on a local server, for example on a school server, so expose locally Web Application (without Internet access).
 Sugarizer Server can also be used to provide collaboration features for Sugarizer Application on the network.